Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_will.md

 /START
 ### ⚖️ **Key Provisions & Clauses** [Strength: High]
 *   **[Inheritance upon Decease]** In the case of the death of Henry Jekyll, all of his possessions are to pass directly into the hands of Edward Hyde.
 *   **[Inheritance upon Disappearance]** In the case of Dr. Jekyll's "disappearance or unexplained absence for any period exceeding three calendar months," the beneficiary was to inherit immediately.
-This clause is ultimately invoked by Jekyll's final note to Utterson, which declares his imminent "disappearance."
+Jekyll's confession reveals this was a legal safeguard to allow him to fully become Hyde without pecuniary loss.
+It is invoked by Jekyll's final note, which recognizes the permanent, involuntary transformation into Hyde as his final "disappearance."
 *   **[Beneficiary Obligations]** The inheritance is granted "free from any burthen or obligation" with the minor exception of paying "a few small sums to the members of the doctor’s household."
 /END ⚖️ **Key Provisions & Clauses**